Where will I live?

 Can I raise support for my expenses?

 Yes, you may raise support for your ministry-related SI program costs.
-SI will furnish a fundraising packet to guide you through this process.
+SI will furnish a fundraising packet to guide you through this process and will furnish donors with tax-deductible receipts.

 What courses can I take?